RHEcosystemAppEng/kong-discovery/kong-mesh-microshift.md

     - name: ca-1
       type: builtin
   logging:
-    # TrafficLog policies may leave the `backend` field undefined.
-    # In that case the logs will be forwarded into the `defaultBackend` of that Mesh.
     defaultBackend: loki
-    # List of logging backends that can be referred to by name
-    # from TrafficLog policies of that Mesh.
     backends:
       - name: loki
         type: file
         conf:
           path: /dev/stdout
       - name: logstash
-        # Use `format` field to adjust the access log format to your use case.
         format: '{"start_time": "%START_TIME%", "source": "%KUMA_SOURCE_SERVICE%", "destination": "%KUMA_DESTINATION_SERVICE%", "source_address": "%KUMA_SOURCE_ADDRESS_WITHOUT_PORT%", "destination_address": "%UPSTREAM_HOST%", "duration_millis": "%DURATION%", "bytes_received": "%BYTES_RECEIVED%", "bytes_sent": "%BYTES_SENT%"}'
         type: tcp
-        # Use `config` field to co configure a TCP logging backend.
         conf:
-          # Address of a log collector.
           address: 127.0.0.1:5000
       - name: file
         type: file
-        # Use `file` field to configure a file-based logging backend.
         conf:
           path: /tmp/access.log
-        # When `format` field is omitted, the default access log format will be used.
   tracing:
     defaultBackend: jaeger-collector
     backends: